Asplund-Samuelsson/furee/README.md

 results/FBPase/Syn6803_P73922_FBPase.evolved.tab
 ```

-_NOTE: Using too many steps may exhaust the available memory!_

 The output `results/FBPase/Syn6803_P73922_FBPase.evolved.tab` contains evolved sequences (column `sequences`), predicted values for each sequence (`scores`), status of acceptance for the next iteration in the evolution algorithm (`accept`), and the step (`step`).